 One half-solution, though, is that any Hue Lab Formulas that you add will be detected within the Alexa app as a ‘Scene’.
 You can then select “Control scene” within the Alexa routine, allowing you to trigger Hue Lab Formulas (such as auto-changing color) from routines.
 This is a nice approach to take, and I have published a walkthrough for this which you can watch below:

 Issue 4: no Alexa ‘color wheel’, so less color choice

-One of the big selling points of smart bulbs is the ability to change the color: Hue Color bulbs have 16 million colors to choose from, and their White Ambiance bulbs have 50,000 shades of yellow, white and blue to choose from.
+One of the big selling points of smart bulbs is the ability to change the color: philips hue Color bulbs have 16 million colors to choose from, and their White Ambiance bulbs have 50,000 shades of yellow, white and blue to choose from.

-This is done by using a color wheel – also called a color picker – in the Hue app:
+This is done by using a color wheel – also called a color picker – in the Philips Hue app: